masterjeef/easy-args/README.md

     }

 The number of arguments, and the order of the arguments does not matter.
 Also, accessing named arguments and flags is not case sensitive.
-The following would have also worked for the example above.
+The following would also work for the example above.

       var email = easyArgs["email"];